bghammill/bghammill.github.io/ims-06-model-infer/ims-06-lesson-04/index.md

-## Technical Conditions in linear regression
+## Checking technical conditions for slope inference

 Additionally, you will consider the technical conditions that are important when using linear models to make claims about a larger population.

-## Technical conditions for linear regression

 In the previous lesson you saw that sometimes the mathematical model was not appropriate for inferential analysis (that is, for calculating p-values and confidence intervals).
 In this lesson, we'll provide details for when the mathematical model is appropriate.